benlubas/neorg-se/README.md

 <details>
   <summary>Lazy.nvim</summary>

-Lazy's luarocks implementation is... special. it's unable to build the luarock unless you manually install `luarocks-build-rust-mlua` locally by running: `luarocks --local --lua-version 5.1 install luarocks-build-rust-mlua` before you attempt to install this plugin.
+Lazy's luarocks implementation is unable to build the luarock unless you manually install `luarocks-build-rust-mlua` locally by running: `luarocks --local --lua-version 5.1 install luarocks-build-rust-mlua` before you attempt to install this plugin.